Brother Love's Travelling Salvation Show (song): Other versions

 In 1969, Peggy Lee sang a cover version of the song on her Grammy-awarded album Is That All There Is?.

 Dolly Parton has performed the song on numerous occasions, including on her 1976-77 variety show, as during her 1983 concert at London's Dominion Theatre, which was later broadcast as the TV special Dolly in London.

 Sonny & Cher covered it on Mama Was a Rock and Roll Singer, Papa Used to Write All Her Songs.

 David Spade lip-synched, and then sang the song while imitating Neil Diamond in his 1999 film Lost & Found.

 Country group The Wright Brothers Band did a cover version of the song, changing "Take my hand in yours" to "Take my hand, dear Lord."

-In 2019, the song was used in the trailer for the film Once Upon a Time in Hollywood, as well as in the film itself, and is included on the films soundtrack.
+In 2019, the song was used in the trailer for the film Once Upon a Time in Hollywood, as well as in the film itself, and is included on the film's soundtrack.